thomasabishop/eolas/Databases/GraphQL/Creating_a_GraphQL_server.md

 # Creating a GraphQL server

-> We will use Node.js to create a basic GraphQL server that will serve data from a product database
+> We will use Node.js to create a basic GraphQL server that will serve data from a product database.

 Our server will allow us to add products to a database through a mutatation and to query the products that we have added.
 We will use a JS object instead of a real database.